 I don’t like when people call me without scheduling a call in advance (and ideally we would have a calendar entry with agenda for the call).

-However, if we are working on something very urgent and incredibly important that can’t wait (and we all know it when we see it and Darren does really well): please-please-please pick up the phone and call me!
+However, if we are working on something very urgent and incredibly important that can’t wait (and we all know it when we see): please-please-please pick up the phone and call me!

 Talking about calendar entries.
 I live by my Calendar (I have a whole philosophy around why this is the right way).
 Unless there is an entry in my calendar – it’s highly probable that I will forget to show up to a meeting with you or join a call.
 So if you really want to see me, send me a calendar invite.